 Pulverize the coast

-Phase two was to “pulverize” the coastline with dive bombers and drop parachuters to seize southern cities like Brighton, Dover and Portsmouth.
+Phase two was to “pulverize” the coastline with dive bombers and drop parachuters to seize cities like Brighton, Dover and Portsmouth.

 Panzers across the Channel